Sir Toby Belch

 Character Profile – At a Glance

-- Role: Olivia's kinsman — her late father's younger brother — who has installed himself in her household as a permanent guest, the play's Falstaffian uncle, the agent of revelry, the patron of Sir Andrew Aguecheek, and the co-architect (with Maria) of the gulling of Malvolio.
+• Role: Olivia's kinsman, her late father's brother, who has installed himself in her household as a permanent guest.
+He is the play's Falstaffian uncle, the agent of its revelry, and the co-architect, with Maria, of the gulling of Malvolio.

-- Key Traits: Drunken, witty, generous with other people's money, capable of extraordinary verbal facility, fond of singing and catches, openly contemptuous of moralising — and, beneath the comic surface, the most calculating exploiter of Sir Andrew in the play.
+• Key Traits: Drunken, witty, and generous with other people's money.
+He loves singing and catches, and is openly contemptuous of moralising.
+Beneath the comic surface, he is the most calculating exploiter of Sir Andrew in the play.

-- The Core Conflict: A drinking-uncle living off his niece's hospitality, financing his drinking with Sir Andrew's three thousand ducats a year, and ruling the household by sheer force of comic personality — until the broken-head scene of 5.1 exposes the cost of his pleasures on everyone around him.
+• The Core Conflict: A drinking-uncle living off his niece's hospitality, financing his pleasures with Sir Andrew's three thousand ducats a year.
+He rules the household by sheer comic personality, until the broken-head scene of A5S1 exposes what his pleasures have cost everyone around him.

-- Key Actions: Opens 1.3 with "What a plague means my niece, to take the death of her brother thus?"; introduces Sir Andrew to Maria; leads the late-night carousing in 2.3 and delivers "Dost thou think, because thou art virtuous, there shall be no more cakes and ale?"; hides in the box-tree in 2.5; orchestrates Sir Andrew's challenge to "Cesario" in 3.4; intervenes in the brawl in 4.1; engineers Malvolio's dark-room imprisonment in 4.2; returns bloodied in 5.1 and dismisses Sir Andrew as "a thin-faced knave, a gull."
+• Key Actions: Opens A1S3 with his comic dismissal of Olivia's mourning and introduces Sir Andrew to Maria.
+He leads the carousing in A2S3, hides in the box-tree in A2S5, and orchestrates Sir Andrew's challenge to Cesario in A3S4.
+He engineers Malvolio's dark-room imprisonment in A4S2, then returns bloodied in A5S1 and dismisses Sir Andrew as "a thin-faced knave, a gull".

 "Dost thou think, because thou art virtuous, there shall be no more cakes and ale?"

-(Act 2, Scene 3) - The Outcome: Marries Maria offstage as Olivia reports in 5.1 — "In recompense whereof he hath married her."
-Exits the play with a broken head, a new wife, and the implication that his welcome in Olivia's house is no longer indefinite.
-The most-line-rich character in the play (152 speeches), and one of Shakespeare's most fully drawn comic patriarchs.
+• The Outcome: He marries Maria offstage, as Olivia reports in A5S1.
+He exits the play with a broken head, a new wife, and the implication that his welcome in the house is no longer indefinite.
+The most line-rich character in the play, and one of Shakespeare's most fully drawn comic patriarchs.

 The Uncle in Residence